 Consequently, federal law and regulations prohibit any person or company from acquiring control of us without, in most cases, prior written approval of the Federal Reserve or the OCC, as applicable.
 Control is conclusively presumed if, among other things, a person or company acquires more than 25% of any class of our voting stock.
 A rebuttable presumption of control arises if a person or company acquires more than 10% of any class of voting stock and is subject to any of a number of specified "control factors" as set forth in the applicable regulations.
 Additionally, COBNA and CONA are "banks" within the meaning of Chapter 13 of Title 6.1 of the Code of Virginia governing the acquisition of interests in Virginia financial institutions (the "Financial Institution Holding Company Act").
 The Financial Institution Holding Company Act prohibits any person or entity from acquiring, or making any public offer to acquire, control of a Virginia financial institution or its holding company without making application to, and receiving prior approval from, the Virginia Bureau of Financial Institutions.
 Because ING Bank is a federal savings bank located in Delaware, acquisitions of interests in ING Bank are governed by Chapter 8 of Title 5 of the Delaware Code (the "Delaware Banking Code").
-The Delaware Banking Code" is holding company if its holding company is located in Delaware, without making application to, and receiving from acquiring ownership or control of a federal savings bank located in Delaware, without making application to, and receiving from acquiring ownership or control of a federal savings bank located in Delaware, without making application to, and receiving from acquiring ownership or control of a federal savings bank located in Delaware, without making application to, and receiving the savings bank located in Delaware Banking Code").
-The Delaware Banking code is the bolding company if its holding company is located in Delaware, without making application to, and receiving prior approval from, the Delawa
+The Delaware Banking Code prohibits any person or entity from acquiring ownership or control of a federal savings bank located in Delaware, or its holding company if its holding company is located in Delaware, without making application to, and receiving prior approval from, the Delaware State Bank Commissioner.